telehash/telehash.github.io/kademlia.md

 # Introduction

-Telehash uses the a DHT system based on `kademlia`.
+Telehash uses a DHT system based on [Kademlia][].

-Every node inside telehash is a 256bit string based on the sha256 hash of the node's public key.
+Every node inside Telehash is a 256bit value based on the sha256 hash of the node's public key.

 Based on this size, there will be 256 buckets (so-called k-buckets) which all have room for a certain amount of nodes.
 This number K, is not yet defined, but somewhere between 8 and 20 will suffice.